 You can get weekly email alerts on the topics below.
 Just click “Follow.”Manage Alerts

 Cheese is a satisfying food.
 It has practically no carbs, which means it won't significantly influence blood sugar levels, and because it's high in protein, a little will go a long way in controlling hunger pangs.
-If you're concerned about weight, remember that cheese is also high in calories.

 Ray Kachatorian/Getty Images